 The signature fundraising event is the Annual Banquet.
-Your support, whether attending the banquet, placing a journal ad, sponsoring a vendors table, donating a Tricky Tray product or service, or serving as a mentor, your contribution will have a meaningful and lasting impact on one of your neighbors.
+Your support, whether attending the banquet, placing a journal ad, sponsoring a vendors table, donating a Tricky Tray product or service, or serving as a mentor will have a meaningful and lasting impact on one or your neighbors…right in our community.
 Your generosity offers opportunity.
 Thank you for your support.

 Leaders Club (Grades 6-12)

 Leaders Club offers an environment that promotes self-expression for everyone.
 Any idea can be accepted and integrated into the club and almost anything can happen!

-In addition to meetings, Leaders volunteer at the Westfield Area Y and the community and go on overnight trips, while enjoying each others’ company.
+In addition to meetings, Leaders volunteer at the Westfield Area Y and the community while enjoying each others’ company.
 Leaders Club is founded upon the following tenets: Personal Challenge, Social Development, Leadership Skill Acquisition, and Service to the Community.